m4rci3/InfoSecKB/Git/Manage Git repos through the CLI.md

-you will be prompted for the passphrase of your keypair
+You will be prompted for the passphrase of your key-pair